Wardha: Education

-Important Places
+Important places

 Gitai Mandir

 This temple is in Gopuri near Vishwa Shanti Stupa.
 It is a unique temple in India as it has no deity or roof.
 It has only walls made of granite slabs on which 18 chapters of Gitai (Shrimad-bhagwad-gita in Marathi) are inscribed.
-The walls enclose a beautiful little park.
+The walls enclose a little park.
 The temple was inaugurated by Acharya Vinoba Bhave in 1980.
 Besides it are two exhibitions about the lives of Acharya Vinoba Bhave and Jamnalal Bajaj.

 Vishwa Shanti Stupa

 Vishwa Shanti Stupa was a dream of Nichidatsu Fujii or Fujii guruji as he was called by Gandhi.
 It is beside Gitai Mandir.
 It is a large white stupa.
 Statues of Buddha are mounted on stupa in four directions.
 It also has a small Japanese Buddhist temple with a large park.
 There is a temple near the stupa where prayers are said for universal peace.
 It is one of many Peace Pagodas that have been built around the world.